5432roy/5432roy/README.md

 - 👋 Hi, I’m @5432roy
 - I am a dedicated and passionate competitive programmer.
 I enjoy the challenge of analyzing and breaking down problems to find effective solutions.
 - 💼 Currently a full-stack engineer at Love All Play LLC, building a customer-facing page, designing and implementing backend database logic.
 - 💼 I was a software engineer intern at NextLabs.
-I worked on SkyDRM, a data security-as-a-service app.
+I worked on SkyDRM, a security-as-a-service software to enfore digit right managment (DRM).
 I used reverse engineering and the Windows file system and operating system API to expand SkyDRM's support to other software.
 - 🎮 I like to play video games during my free time and have developed some mods for the games I enjoy.
 [ONI Mods](https://github.com/5432roy/ModsNotIncluded/tree/main/HeatExchangeNotIncluded_StorageBin)
 - 🌱 Please visit [my website](https://5432roy.github.io/) for more detailed information about me.